cassiebreviu/FormRecognizer/README.md

 ### Create Notebook and Install Packages
 Now that we have our data stored in Azure Blob Storage we can connect and process the PDF forms to extract the data using the Form Recognizer Python SDK.
+You can also use the Python SDK with local data if you are not using Azure Storage.
+This example will assume you are using Azure Storage.

 - Create a new [Jupyter notebook in VS Code](https://code.visualstudio.com/docs/python/jupyter-support#_create-or-open-a-jupyter-notebook?WT.mc_id=aiml-14201-cassieb).